-In 7.1, access control with computer groups has not changed.
-Restricted access to computer groups remains a key component of Tanium access control.
+With RBAC, access control with computer groups has not changed.
+Restricted computer group management rights remains a key component of Tanium access control.
 Computer groups limit the scope of the machines for which a user can get results or take actions.
 When a user asks a question, the question is sent to every Tanium Client; however, the Tanium Client evaluates the question and gives an answer only if the user asking the question has permission to work with the computer group to which the Tanium Client belongs.

 You can use computer groups to restrict access based on operating system.
 For example, a user with the All Computers permission gets results from all computers regardless of operating system.
 A user with the Windows permission is allowed to get results from Windows computers only.